Could You Be Experiencing Paranoid Personality Disorder?

 With time and accurate information provided by the patient, a diagnosis may be possible.
 There are several elements that can come into play when it comes to diagnosing PPD:

-• Physical Examination: Doctors might begin the diagnostic process with a physical check-up to make sure there are no health issues (such as substance use disorder(s)) to account for any symptoms the patient may be experiencing.
+• Physical examination: Doctors might begin the diagnostic process with a physical check-up to make sure there are no health issues (such as substance use disorder(s)) to account for any symptoms the patient may be experiencing.
 The exam may include blood and screening tests.
 Additionally, the doctor may ask many questions about the patient's health to get a full picture.

-• Psychological Evaluation: Once the physical check-up is complete, the doctor may sit down with the patient to evaluate their psychological well-being.
+• Psychological evaluation: Once the physical check-up is complete, the doctor may sit down with the patient to evaluate their psychological well-being.
 This can include in-depth discussions about the patient's emotions, thoughts, and behavior.

-• DSM-5: Once the doctor has a full picture of physical and psychological symptoms, they may compare them against the criteria set out in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and provide a diagnosis.
+• Use of the DSM-5: Once the doctor has a full picture of physical and psychological symptoms, they may compare them against the criteria set out in the American Psychiatric Association's Diagnostic and Statistical Manual of Mental Disorders (DSM-5) and provide a diagnosis.
 They might also do this with the help of other allied professionals, such as a psychiatrist.

 Typically, once the diagnosis is in place, the patient may begin treatment.